Erick Ferigra

-Erick Steven Ferigra Burnham (born 7 February 1999) is an Ecuadorean professional footballer who plays as a centre-back for Greek Super League club AEL.
+Erick Steven Ferigra Burnham (born 7 February 1999) is an Ecuadorian professional footballer who plays as a centre-back for Super League Greece 2 club AEL.

 Club career

 Ferigra began his career with Kelme, then the Barcelona academy.
 In 2017, he moved to Italy with Fiorentina, then Torino, with Barcelona receiving 15% of the transfer fee.

 Ferigra made his competitive debut for Torino on 12 August 2018 in a 4–0 home win against Cosenza in the Coppa Italia.
 On 5 August 2019, he joined Serie B club Ascoli on loan.

 On 7 June 2021, Ferigra returned to Spain after signing a three-year contract with UD Las Palmas in Segunda División.
 On 23 August of the following year, he terminated his link and moved to Paços de Ferreira in Portugal.

 International career

 He made his national team debut on 8 October 2020 in a World Cup qualifier game against Argentina.